ethers/btcToEther/README.md

 party.
 1. Go back to EthereumBitcoinSwap, click Help, and then enter your Bitcoin transaction hash and ticket ID.
 Click Compute.
-It will take a random amount of minutes to compute a proof of work: be patient and multitask.
+It will take a random amount of minutes to compute a proof of work nonce: be patient and multitask (it is a small inconvenience for a trustless, secure exchange).
 1. When a nonce has been computed, give the nonce, Bitcoin transaction hash (only the hash) and the ticket ID, to a 3rd party you trust that has ethers: make sure `etherFeePercent` is non-zero so that a 3rd party will help you.
-If you already have ethers, you can avoid a 3rd party and be a `Claimer` yourself following the next instructions.
+If you already have ethers, you can avoid a 3rd party and be a `Claimer` yourself following the `Claimer` instructions.
 1. Coordinate with 3rd party for them to reserve the ticket, go back to EthereumBitcoinSwap and check that your ticket has been reserved by the 3rd party.
 1. When the ticket has been reserved, broadcast your Bitcoin transaction (by